What are the admission requirements?

 - Apartments rent by the week and include all utilities.
 You are responsible for your personal twin sheet set and towel set, food, laundry (W/D are in unit), paper products and cleaning supplies.

-- Rent is $100 per week and is required to be prepaid within 14 days before your class start date.
+- Rent is $150 per week ($1,500 for ten weeks) and is required to be prepaid within 60 days before your class start date.
 There could be a total of 5 students in your apartment at a given time.

 - If there are any calls to the police or leasing office that hold strong merit such as noise violations, loud parties, underage drinking, or any other violations, each student in violation will be warned by administration and may be asked to vacate the apartment immediately.
 Destruction of property will result in a fine and a possible forfeiture of the violator's housing security deposit.
 Our Apartment Monitor patrols the housing area to ensure safety and rules are being followed.
 However, in the case of an emergency, students are expected to call 911.
 The Travel Academy is committed to ensuring a safe and secure environment.